arifhaidari/step_detection_flutter/README.md

 3. **Step Counter Logic**: What’s easy in Python (import a package and call a function) turned into a monster of a task in Flutter.
 Appreciation for Python just skyrocketed! 🚀
    - Check out the step counting logic: [step_counter.dart](https://github.com/arifhaidari/step_detection_flutter/blob/main/lib/utils/step_counter.dart)

-For more developer struggles, visit the data science (part of this) project: [Step Detection Data Science](https://github.com/arifhaidari/step_detection_data_science/tree/main)
+For more developer insights, visit the data science (part of this) project: [Step Detection Data Science](https://github.com/arifhaidari/step_detection_data_science/tree/main)

 ## Data Science Component